-dfat.gov.au/people-to-people/ australia-awards
+www.dfat.gov.au/people-to-people/australiaawards/Pages/australia-awards-scholarships

 The University of Adelaide has contracted with the Department of Foreign Affairs and Trade (DFAT) to provide education services to AAS holders.
 AAS's purpose is to provide educational, research and professional development opportunities to support growth in partner countries, and build enduring links at the individual, institutional and country levels.